It’s every homeowner’s worst nightmare.

 Unless you’re able to figure out what the problem is and have it fixed quickly, things are going to get sticky and uncomfortable really quickly.

-Don’t spend any more time feeling miserable: let’s walk through the list of things you can do to get the cold air blowing again.
+You know you should have looked at your air conditioner before turning it on but don’t spend any more time feeling miserable.
+Let’s walk through the list of things you can do to get the cold air blowing again.

 1. Is Your Thermostat Set Correctly?

-Often the thermostat is the culprit behind an uncooperative air conditioner.
+Often the thermostat is the problem behind an uncooperative central air conditioning system.

 It might also not be cooling if it’s on the ‘Auto’ setting instead of ‘On’.